Gavin1937/Your-Moon-CSULA/server/README.md

 }
 ```

 * Note that both `aes_key` and `jwt_secret` are saved as base64 encoded strings.
 To create them, you can run following python script in any python 3.x environment.
-(I suggest [this website](https://www.programiz.com/python-programming/online-compiler/) for anyone don't want to install python)
+(I suggest [this website](https://www.programiz.com/python-programming/online-compiler/) for anyone who don't want to install python)

 ```py
 from random import randbytes